prashantjagtap2909/GCP/Modules/module3.md

 # Cloud services
-- Let's understand the about the differnt cloud services
+- Let's understand the about the different cloud services

 ## 1. IaaS
 - Infrastusture as a service